Karl Lagerfeld’s Net Worth Estimated At $200 Million

 Lagerfeld worked as creative director of luxury French fashion house Chanel since 1983.
 The Sun reports that the fashion icon was with Chanel until he felt unwell and was hospitalized on January 22.
 He was scheduled to attend multiple Fall 2019 runway shows before falling ill.

 Lagerfeld’s wealth was acquired through more than his work with Chanel.
 He had acted as creative director for Fendi since 1967 when he collaborated with Silvia Fendi on women’s ready-to-wear collections.
 The designer and photographer also began his own brand that year.
-The Karl Lagerfeld brand combines “Parisian-inspired styles” and sells women, men and children’s clothing, as well as accessories and perfume.
+The Karl Lagerfeld brand combines “Parisian-inspired styles” and sells women, men, and children’s clothing, as well as accessories and perfume.
 The brand, along with Chanel and Fendi, ships and retails globally.

 In 2014, Lagerfeld took on another role that would increase his source of income due to the rise of social media.
 He created an account for his cat, Choupette, and the furry, white feline became an instant hit in the digital realm.
-Chopette earned a reported $2.6 million in 2014 and has more than 120,000 Instagram followers.
-In 2016, Choupette’s book- Choupette: The Private Life of a High-Flying Cat was released, which consisted of words of wisdom, diet, beauty, healthcare and fashion.
+Choupette earned a reported $2.6 million in 2014 and has more than 120,000 Instagram followers.
+In 2016, Choupette’s book, Choupette: The Private Life of a High-Flying Cat, was released, which consisted of words of wisdom, diet, beauty, healthcare, and fashion.
 The book contributed to Choupette earning an estimated $3 million within the last year.

 View this post on Instagram